Best VPN for Streaming in 2026: 10 Tools Ranked and Compared

 Key Features:

-- 11,690+ servers in 100 countries (largest network in this roundup)
+- 11,690+ servers in 100 countries (the largest network here)

 - Dedicated streaming-optimized servers per platform